Terraria200/CS100_FINAL_PROJECT_COPY/README.md

 5. Clone the repository into your desired folder using its url: “https://github.com/cs100/final-project-gwils018-haham003-kwils076-nster005.git”
 6. Press “Control (or Command) + Shift + P” to access the menu of options.
 Select “Terminal: Create New Terminal”
 7. Clone in the googleTest repository using “git submodule add https://github.com/google/googletest.git” for testing and running purposes
+8. Place the newly created "googletest" folder into the "test" folder.
+Ensure that it is the only "googletest" folder inside of there and that there is a "CMakeLists.txt" file inside of it.
-8. Run these commands to compile, test, and run the application: “cmake.”, “make”, “./bin/runAllTests”, “./bin/application”, valgrind, memcheck
+9. Run these commands to compile, test, and run the application: “cmake.”, “make”, “./bin/runAllTests”, “./bin/application”.
+The valgrind command we use to ensure no memory leaks is "valgrind --leak-check=full ./bin/runAllTests ./bin/application"

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.